-In February 2021, the Company renewed six agreements with Stevenage Bioscience Catalyst to lease office and lab suites at Gunnels Wood Road, Stevenage Hertfordshire with a break after 6 months.
-All six leases will expire on July 31, 2022.
+On February 1, 2019, the Company entered into six agreements with Stevenage Bioscience Catalyst to lease office suites at Gunnels Wood Road, Stevenage Hertfordshire.
+The Company is reasonably certain that it will not exercise the termination option with a break date 12 months after lease commencement and as such, all six leases will terminate on January 31, 2021.